-HDR, on the other hand, supports brightness transfer functions (HLG, PQ) capable of encoding peak brightness of at least 1000 nits and classically up to 10k nits.
-Consequently, a transmitted content which contains HDR information will allow to limit the perceptual alteration of the content and render better results in term of brightness graduation than a simple SDR content.
+Hybrid log-gamma (HLG) and Perceptual Quantization (PQ) transfer functions have been proposed for encoding high brightness values (commonly of at least 1000 cd/m2 and classically up to 10k cd/m2).
+Consequently, a transmitted content which contains information coded with such transfer functions will allow to limit the perceptual alteration of the content and render better results in term of brightness graduation than a content with a classical gamma transfer function.

 Colour gradient

-Same can be said regarding the colour gradient handling.
+The colour gradient handling is another important point of consideration.
 A high brightness environment makes appear flaws that cannot be seen when the brightness transitions are more narrow.
 In particular may appear a visual effect called colour banding.
-This effect makes appear bands of colour, in case for instance of a transition between a more dark area to a peak brightness area : the transition in colour is not progessive, seems to occur by steps (i.e., bands).
+This effect makes appear bands of colour, in case for instance in a peak brightness area : the transition in colour is not progessive, seems to occur by steps (i.e., bands).
 This effect is due to the lack of colour gradient, i.e., a lack of resolution in the coding of colour information.

-HDR requires at least a 10-bit bit depth (more may be possible) for colour coding while SDR only requires 8.
-An HDR transmitted content with a 10-bit bit depth colour coding will avoid this effect.
+A transmitted content with a 10-bit bit depth colour coding or above will help to mitigate or avoid this effect.

 Wide Colour Gamut

-HDR allows to transmit an extended colour gamut (Rec.
-2020 colour space instead of Rec.
-709).
 Still, in a context of high brightness peak, an extended colour gamut allows to render pictures with more shade of colours and less overexposure effects.
+For example, the Rec.
+2020 colour space offers a wider range of colours than Rec.
+709.

 Metadata

-All the displays may not have the capacity to display the level of brightness or the colour which are coded in the HDR information.
+All the displays may not have the capacity to display high level of brightness or the colours of an extended colour space as Rec.
+2020.
 The display may then recompute these values with the objective to display the image in a manner which as close as possible to the original image in term of visual effects.
 The objective is the preservation of the creative intent.
 It is then helpful to carry additional information, metadata, to characterize the frame or the entire video clip.
 SMPTE has standardized sets of metadata (static in ST2086 “Master Display Colour Volume” and dynamic in ST2094 “ Dynamic Metadata for Color Volume Transform”.
-Example of this information is the Max Frame Average Luminance Level (value in nits for the current frame) or the Max Content Luminance Level (value in nits for the brightest pixel).
+Example of this information are the Max Frame Average Luminance Level (value in cd/m2 for the current frame) or the Max Content Luminance Level (value in cd/m2 for the brightest pixel).